content-queue/report-validation/README.md

 # report-validation
-Reports validation errors to the card's issue
+Reports validation issues to the card's issue as a comment